SynBioDex/SbolStandardWebsite/content/libraries/sbol2-py/_index.md

-The repository of the latest version of pySBOL3 library can be accessed [here](https://github.com/SynBioDex/pySBOL3).
+The latest version lives in the [pySBOL3 repository](https://github.com/SynBioDex/pySBOL3).